Luvjen11/koribo/README.md

 ## Core Features

 ### MVP (Minimum Viable Product)
+- Module-based learning structure with progressive lessons
+- Interactive story-based lessons with cultural context
 - Flashcard system for vocabulary practice
-- Quizzes created based on the flashcards
+- Dynamic quiz generation based on learned content
-- Progress tracking
+- Progress tracking and completion status
+- Category-based organization of flashcards

 ### Post-MVP Features
-- Module-based learning structure
-- Lesson content with cultural context
 - Audio pronunciation guides
+- User progress analytics
+- Social features for language exchange
+- Mobile application
+- Offline mode support

+## Data Models

+### Module
+- Represents a collection of related lessons
+- Contains metadata like name, description, and language
+- Maintains ordered list of lessons
+- Supports both Igbo and Korean language tracks

+### Lesson
+- Contains story-based content and cultural notes
+- Includes multimedia elements (images, audio)
+- Associated with a specific module
+- Contains a set of flashcards for vocabulary practice
+- Tracks completion status and progress

+### ContentSection
+- Embedded within lessons
+- Supports different types (STORY, CULTURAL_NOTE)
+- Contains rich text content (up to 4000 characters)
+- Can include images and audio references

+### Flashcard
+- Contains word and translation
+- Associated with a category and optional lesson
+- Supports multiple languages (Igbo, Korean)
+- Includes context and mnemonic aids
+- Can have associated images and audio

+### Category
+- Organizes flashcards by topic or theme
+- Unique name constraint
+- Bidirectional relationship with flashcards
+- Automatically created for lesson-specific vocabulary

+### Quiz
+- Dynamically generated from flashcards
+- Supports multiple-choice questions
+- Tracks completion status and score
+- Language-specific quiz generation
+- Randomizes question order and options

 ## User Story

-1. **Registration**: New users create an account to access the learning platform
-2. **Module Selection**: Users browse available modules based on their interests or skill level
+1. **Module Selection**: Users browse available modules based on their interests or skill level
-3. **Lesson Progression**: Users work through lessons in sequential order, unlocking new content as they progress
+2. **Lesson Progression**: Users work through lessons in sequential order, unlocking new content as they progress
+3. **Story Learning**: Users engage with cultural stories and notes to learn language in context
 4. **Vocabulary Practice**: Users review flashcards to reinforce vocabulary learning
+5. **Knowledge Testing**: Users take quizzes to test their understanding
-5. **Progress Review**: Users can view their learning statistics and track their progress
+6. **Progress Tracking**: Users can view their learning statistics and track their progress
-6. **Cultural Immersion**: Users gain cultural context through stories and historical information
+7. **Category Organization**: Users can browse flashcards by categories for focused study

 ## API Endpoints

-### Authentication
-- `POST /api/auth/register` - Register a new user
-- `POST /api/auth/login` - Authenticate a user and receive JWT token

 ### Modules
 - `GET /koribo/modules` - Get all modules